muhammedalikaya/React-Native-Expo-Auth/README.md

 - [ ] Context API
 - [ ] React Navigation
 - [ ] Authentication Flow with JWT
+- [ ] Navigation between screens (in accordance with the file structure architecture)
+- [ ] Creating reusable structures with props and components

 ## Version Log